-- Should the suspension be for more than 15 school days, or the total of suspension be more that 15 school days that term, or if the exclusion is a permanent one, the committee will convene a meeting to be held between the 5th and 16th school day after the date of receipt of a notice to consider the suspension or exclusion. - The parents/carers, the Headteacher and where deemed necessary a Local Authority officer/independent advisor will be invited to the meeting at a time and place convenient to all participants within the statutory time limit.
-The parent / carer and the school may each be accompanied by a friend/advisor. - The committee will ask for any written statements including witness statements in advance of the meeting.

-• A designated Clerk will circulate in advance of the meeting any written statements and a list of those who will be present at the meeting to all parties including the student if it is known that he/she will be present.
+- Should the suspension be for more than 15 days, or the total of suspension be more that 15 days that term, or if the exclusion is a permanent one, the committee will convene a meeting to be held within 15 school days of receiving notice of the suspension/permanent exclusion after the date of receipt of a notice to consider the suspension or exclusion. - The parents/carers, the Headteacher and where deemed necessary a Local Authority officer/independent advisor will be invited to the meeting at a time and place convenient to all participants within the statutory time limit.
+The parent and the school may each be accompanied by a friend/advisor. - The committee will ask for any written statements including witness statements in advance of the meeting. - A designated Clerk will circulate in advance of the meeting any written statements and a list of those who will be present at the meeting to all parties including the student if it is known that he/she will be present.